WILD BUCK AMERICAN RYE WHISKEY

 We can only speak forWild Buck American Rye Whiskey:

 Sipping whiskey is the kind of drink many enjoy during whiskey tastings for its smoothness and easy finish on the palate and the throat.
-Not just any whiskey makes for the best sipping whiskey.Wild Buck American Rye Whiskey from NJoy Spirits Distillery in Florida, USA, is a great sipping whiskey!
+Not just any whiskey makes for the best sipping whiskey.Wild Buck American Rye Whiskey from NJoy Spirits Distillery in Florida, USA, is a great whiskey to sip!

-Wild Buck American Rye Whiskey definitely is great served “neat”.
+Wild Buck American Rye Whiskey is great served “neat”.

 Typically, darker whiskeys are used for sipping or drinking straight because of the more distinctive flavors (the color is from the casks they’re aged in), while lighter whiskeys are used in cocktails.Wild Buck American Rye Whiskey is a darker whiskey.

-Wild Buck American Rye Whiskey is a dark whiskey as its aged for 3+ years in American Oak Barrels.
+Wild Buck American Rye Whiskey is a dark whiskey aged for 3+ years in American Oak Barrels.

-The phrase Top Shelf is generally used to describe the cost of a whiskey or other liquor.
+Top Shelf is generally used to describe the cost of a whiskey or other liquor.
 More expensive liquors were placed on the “top shelf” to be more visible to patrons and are seemingly likely to be accidentally used by the bar person.
-Wild Buck Whiskey is a Top Shelf tasting whiskey without the top-shelf price.
+Wild Buck Whiskey is a top-shelf-tasting whiskey without the top-shelf price.

 A few Top Shelf whiskeys include: